+(c)

-Figure 8.4.4-4: Band 13 spatial correlation measurements for the radiated two-stage method using correlation implementation of SCME UMa and UMi (Jake's Doppler spectrum)
+Figure 8.4.4-4: Spatial correlation measurements for the radiated two-stage method using correlation implementation of SCME UMa and UMi (Jake's Doppler spectrum). a) System 1 with CE1 for Band 13, b) System 2 with CE2 for Band 13, c) System 2 with CE2 for Band 7

 The spatial correlation results for the RTS method using geometric implementation of SCME are shown in Figure 8.4.4-5.